 * Since we introduced our Backpacker Camping Trek option in 2015, we have not had an under proscribed Trek - so there has not been a need to apply an additional charge.
 If an under proscribed Trek was to become apparent, we would expect to be able to give between six & eight weeks notice, of a total number shortfall.

-It's not a major problem for anyone to bring more gear, however the weight of your bags should not exceed the 15kgs per bag weight limit.
-If we have space available (and you warn us off beforehand), extra bags are charged at £10 per bag for the Trek (as far as Heddon-on-the-Wall) and £15 per bag (if going all the way to Wallsend).
+It's not a major problem for anyone to bring more gear, however the weight of your bags should not exceed the 20kgs (44lbs) per bag weight limit.
+If we have space available (and you warn us off beforehand), extra bags are charged at £20 per bag for the Trek (as far as Heddon-on-the-Wall) and £28 per bag (if going all the way to Wallsend).

-One way to cut down to amount of gear you bring, is to hire some of it off us - and the transportation is included within the hire charge.
+One way to cut down to amount of gear you bring, is to hire the cooking element off us - and the transportation is included within the hire charge.

-Vaude Backpacking Tents - 2 Types - One for Twin Occupancy (Mark L 2P) and One for Solo Trekkers (Taurus 2P).
+Vaude Backpacking Tent - 2 Types - One for Twin Occupancy (Mark L 2P) and One for Solo Trekkers (Taurus 2P).

 How big is the tent for a Solo Trekker?

-A Solo Backpacker is provided with a Vaude Taurus 2P - snug for two persons, with ample space for a solo.
+A Solo Backpacker is provided with a Vaude Taurus 2P - although designed as a snug-fit for two persons, this tent allows ample space for a solo.